 Anker used to be known for battery packs, but it quickly made a name for itself in audio as well.
-Under the Soundcore brand, it has released products from ranging from Bluetooth speakers to true wireless earbuds, but the Soundcore Liberty Air were one of the first from the company.
+Under the Soundcore brand, it has released products ranging from Bluetooth speakers to true wireless earbuds, but the Soundcore Liberty Air were one of the first from the company.
 Even though they have newer models available now, how have these held up?
 Let’s find out.

-Editor’s note: This post was updated on March 31st, 2020 to reflect changes in pricing and the market as well as to add more useful information.
+Editor’s note: This post was edited on September 25th, 2020 for clarity and to reflect changes in pricing between this model and the newer Liberty Air 2.

 Who are they for?

 - People who want the convenience of AirPods without the price tag.
 At about half the price, the Soundcore Liberty Air hold their own against the original AirPods.